Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CALIBRATION OF AMATI RELATION AND GRB Hubble DIAGRAM

-We used the python package \texttt{emcee} \citep{ForemanMackey2013}, which is optimized on the basis of the Metropolis-Hastings algorithm, to implement the MCMC numerical fitting method.
-The parameters $a$, $b$, $\sigma_{\rm int}$, and the absolute magnitude $M$ of SNe Ia simultaneously using the MCMC method with the likelihood functions from the J221 sample with redshift $z < 0.8$ (39 GRBs) and $z < 1.4$ (90 GRBs) are shown in Table \ref{tab:methodcompare}.
-We find that the fitting results of the intercept ($a$) with the two likelihood function methods \citep{D'Agostini2005,Reichart2001} are consistent in 1$\sigma$ uncertainty; however, there is a significant difference in the slope parameter $b$ with the two likelihood function methods \citep{D'Agostini2005,Reichart2001}.
-As pointed out in \cite{LZL2023}, this discrepancy arises because the likelihood employed by \cite{D'Agostini2005} may introduce subjective biases.
-To avoid any bias in the selection of independent variables, we utilize the calibration results obtained through the likelihood method proposed by \cite{Reichart2001} to construct the GRB Hubble diagrams.
+The calibrated results (the intercept $a$, the slope $b$, the intrinsic scatter $\sigma_{\rm int}$, and the absolute magnitude $M$ of SNe Ia) in the the J221 sample with redshift $z < 0.8$ (39 GRBs) and $z < 1.4$ (90 GRBs) are summarized in Tab. \ref{ta1}.
+We find that the fitting results of the intercept ($a$) with the two likelihood function methods \cite{D'Agostini2005,Reichart2001} are consistent in 1$\sigma$ uncertainty; however, there is a significant difference in the slope parameter $b$ with the two likelihood function methods \cite{D'Agostini2005,Reichart2001}.
+As pointed out in Ref.~\refcite{LZL2023}, this discrepancy arises because the likelihood employed by Ref.~\refcite{D'Agostini2005} may introduce subjective biases.